 With HiDPI, much sharper and slim rendering:

 Since it’s a 1080p monitor, the default device profile won’t list HiDPI resolution options in the display settings.
-There’s a Mac shareware SwitchResX and disabling SPI to install custom resolution profile.
+There’s a Mac shareware SwitchResX to install custom resolution profile when SPI is disabled.
 But this can also be done by the free RDM app and this online profile generation tool.
 After following the steps to install custom made 1080p HiDPI display profile, you could then select the lightning HiDPI for a 1080p external display with the RDM app.

 There is a good article for WinToGo setup on MBP2018, along with this article and my old post for MBP2012, but they are all just good for USB drives only.
 If you want to do a Win2Go with a thunderbolt3 drive, several days of rebooting is ahead.

 Firstly, WinToUsb won’t list thunderbolt drives, making it impossible to create bootable disk.
 This means the old way of imagex/dism and bcdboot to make a bootable installable thunderbolt drive is your friend.
 Then Win10 boot setup fails with mysterious error “Windows setup could not configure to run on this computer’s hardware” during the preparation spinning circle interface.
 Nothing googled directly helps, including the popular “msoobe” command hack.
 After hours of trials, this post gives the correct steps of bootable disk partitions creation.
-Actually, the top article above mentioned the hack to format with “EFI System Partition”, which will do the same trick to create MSR partition automatically, but latest windows 10 seems unable to create these correct partitions with the hack, causing the preparation setup failure.
+Actually, the article at the top mentioned the hack to format with “EFI System Partition”, which will do the same trick to create MSR partition automatically, but the latest windows 10 seems unable to create correctly these partitions with the hack, causing the preparation setup failure.

 Thirdly, Windows 10 boots, installs, and freezes if boot camp drivers are added into the install media.
 After several rebooting and studying, the problem might be related to the AMD Radeon drivers and ReLive settings.
 The solution is to begin setup without the add-driver step.
-It means that the external mouse and keyboard have to be used during the install process.
-The built-in keyboard with touch bar and trackpad won’t work without boot camp drivers.
-So prepare an external usb keyboard/mouse for the setup.
+It means that some external mouse and keyboard should be used during the install process.
+The built-in keyboard with touch bar as well as the trackpad won’t work without boot camp drivers.
+So a set of external usb keyboard/mouse for the setup is necessary.

 Finally, Win2Go of Windows 10 can install and run successfully now.
 Though, standalone boot camp drivers install might take quite a long time and hang for some USB XHCI controller.
 Anyway, it doesn’t matter to have an unrecognized mass storage device after a forced restart.
 Everything works with super fast speed, including the AMD display card, the thunderbolt drive and all USB devices!